finos/morphir/files/json-schema-backend.md

 LocalDate types in Morphir are mapped to strings in Json Schema.
 The format attribute in the JSON schema is used to provide the format for the time.
 <h4 id="month">        1.2.4.
 Month</h4>
-Month types in Morphir are mapped to strings in Json Schema.
+Month types in Morphir are mapped OneOf schema type with a enum list of all the month names

 <h3 id="optional-values">   1.3.
 Optional values (Maybe)</h3>
 <p> A Maybe type in Morphir refers to a value that may not exist.
 This means that it could either be a value or a null.
 There are two approaches to handling Maybes.<br>